 A boolean flag.
 If T, acquire connection from a pool of open connections.
 If the pool make-default A boolean flag.
-If T, \default-database\ is set to the new connection, otherwise database The database object representing the connection.
+If T, default-database is set to the new connection, otherwise default-database is not changed.
+The default is T.

+database The database object representing the connection.